The Space Between (2016 Australian film)

 The Space Between is a 2016 Australian-Italian drama film directed by Ruth Borgobello.
 It was selected as the Australian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

-Plot
+Premise

 Marco, a 35-year-old chef, returns to his home in Italy to care for his ailing father.
 He meets Olivia, an aspiring Australian designer.